SnowflakePowered/librashader/CLI.md

 ```

-The `pack` command can be used to create a "preset pack", a format to store an entire shader preset, including files and preprocessed source code,
+The `pack` command can be used to create a "preset pack" (`slangpkg`), a format to store an entire shader preset, including files and preprocessed source code,
 into a JSON or MessagePack representation where it can be loaded into memory without filesystem access.

-This file format is experimental, and may be used in the future as a way to cache shader presets, or for usages in environments without a filesystem,
+This file format is unstable, and is mostly intended for use in environments without a filesystem, such as on the web.
-such as on the web.
 Note that packs are only supported by the librashader Rust API, and are not portable across other implementations of "slang" shaders.

 It is unlikely that the librashader C API will ever support loading shader packs.